 IMPORTANT NOTE: Do not under any circumstances, lay your new model on its front or sides.
-You may briefly lay the cabinet on its back, but only when its properly blocked, with clearance for your hands, in order to set it in its upright position without damaging the cabinet.
+For a brief period of time, you may lay the cabinet on its back, but only when it's properly blocked so as not to crush the louvered venting panel and also to allow provision for your hands, in order to set it in its upright position without damaging the cabinet.
 Do not plug in and operate model for at least three (3) hours after cabinet is set upright from being on its back as this can damage the compressor.